rolandwalker/flyspell-lazy/README.markdown

 Explanation
 -----------

-Emacs' built-in `flyspell-mode` has performance issues on some platforms.
-Specifically, keyboard responsiveness may be significantly degraded on OS X.  See this bug:
+This package is only useful if you are experiencing performance issues with Emacs' built-in `flyspell-mode`.
+Specifically, keyboard responsiveness was significantly degraded on OS X before GNU Emacs 24.3.
+See this (now resolved) bug:

 [http://debbugs.gnu.org/cgi/bugreport.cgi?bug=2056](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=2056)